 \section{Abstract}

 The three-dimensional bin packing problem (3D-BPP) is widely applied in logistics and warehousing.
-Existing learning-based approaches often neglect practical stability-related constraints and exhibit limitations in generalizing across diverse bin dimensions.
-To address these limitations, we propose a novel deep reinforcement learning framework, One4Many-StablePacker (O4M-SP).
-The primary advantage of O4M-SP is its ability to handle various bin dimensions in a single training process while incorporating support and weight constraints common in practice.
+However, existing learning-based approaches often neglect stability constraints and struggle to generalize across diverse bin dimensions.
+To address this, we propose a novel deep reinforcement learning framework, One4Many-StablePacker (O4M-SP).
+The primary advantage of O4M-SP lies in its ability to handle variable bin dimensions in a single training process while explicitly enforcing two types of practical stability constraints: support constraints, which ensure an item's bottom center lies within the convex hull of the underlying contact area, and weight constraints, which restrict the total vertical load on an item to its bearing capacity.
 Our training method introduces two innovative mechanisms.
-First, it employs a weighted reward function that integrates loading rate and a new height difference metric for packing layouts, promoting improved bin utilization through flatter packing configurations.
-Second, it combines clipped policy gradient optimization with a tailored policy drifting method to mitigate policy entropy collapse, encouraging exploration at critical decision nodes during packing to avoid suboptimal solutions.
-Extensive experiments demonstrate that O4M-SP generalizes successfully across diverse bin dimensions and significantly outperforms baseline methods.
-Furthermore, O4M-SP exhibits strong practical applicability by effectively addressing packing scenarios with stability constraints.
+First, a weighted reward function integrates the loading rate with a novel height difference metric for packing layouts, promoting improved bin utilization via flatter packing configurations.
+Second, clipped policy gradient optimization with tailored policy drifting mitigates entropy collapse, encouraging exploration at critical decision nodes during packing to prevent premature convergence.
+Extensive experiments demonstrate that O4M-SP generalizes effectively across diverse bin dimensions and significantly outperforms baseline methods.
+Furthermore, the framework exhibits strong practical applicability by solving complex scenarios under strict stability constraints.